Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

 ## Make commands

-As a convenience, `csp` uses a `Makefile` for commonly used commands.
+As a convenience, CSP uses a `Makefile` for commonly used commands.
 You can print the main available commands by running `make` with no arguments

 ```bash
 > make